ietf-wg-alto/draft-ietf-alto-unified-props-new/introduction.md

 Second, the EPS is only defined as a POST-mode service.
 Clients must request the properties for an explicit set of endpoint addresses.
-By contrast, [](#RFC7285) defines a GET-mode Cost Map resource which returns all available costs, so a client can get a full set of costs once, and then processes costs lookups without querying the ALTO server. [](#RFC7285) does not define an equivalent service for endpoint properties.
+By contrast, [](#RFC7285) defines a GET-mode cost map resource which returns all available costs, so a client can get a full set of costs once, and then processes costs lookups without querying the ALTO server. [](#RFC7285) does not define an equivalent service for endpoint properties.
 At first a map of endpoint properties might seem impractical, because it could require